GraphIt-DSL/graphit/graphit_eval/artifact_eval_overview.md

 The GraphIt compiler is available as an open source project under the MIT license at [github](https://github.com/yunmingzhang17/graphit) with documentation of the language available at [graphit-lang.org](http://graphit-lang.org/).
 It currently supports Linux and MacOS, but not Windows.

-To start, please uncomress the `oopsla_artifact.tar.gz` file.
-The `oopsla18_artifact` directory contains a VM with GraphIt installled, a compressed version of the master branch of GraphIt Github repository and two GraphIt graph files (socLive.sg and socLive.wsg for the live journal file).
-The GraphIt github repo and graph files are not required to complete the artifact evaluation.
-They can be used by reviewers who are interested in setting up GraphIt on a more powerful machine.
-In addition to `oopsla_artifact.tar.gz`, we have also included an `additional_graphit_graphs` folder that contains more and larger test graphs.
+To start, please download and uncompress the `oopsla_artifact.tar.gz` file.
+The `oopsla18_artifact` directory contains a VM with GraphIt installed, a compressed version of the master branch of GraphIt Github repository and two GraphIt graph files (socLive.sg and socLive.wsg for the Live Journal file).
+There is also an uncompressed version `oopsla_artifact` in the Dropbox directory in case there is some issue with decompression.
+We have included a md5 hash of the compressed file in the directory.

+The GraphIt github repo and graph files in `oopsla18_artifact` are **not required** to complete the artifact evaluation.
+They can be used by reviewers who are interested in setting up GraphIt on a more powerful machine to replicate performance numbers from the paper.
+In addition to `oopsla_artifact.tar.gz`, we have also included an `additional_graphit_graphs` folder that contains larger test graphs.
+The `additional_graphit_graphs` is also **not necessary for the artifact evaluation** and is very large (30GB).

 ## Set up the virtual machine

 For convenience, we provide a Linux VirtualBox VM image (OOPSLA2018) with GraphIt pre-installed, as well as the benchmarks we used to evaluate GraphIt in the paper.
 Instructions for downloading, installing, and using VirtualBox can be found at [virtualbox.org](http://virtualbox.org).
 The virtual machine currently ask for 4GB of memory.

 Import the VM using the `Machine -> Add` menu in the VirtualBox application.
 When the VM boots, log in with the `graphit` username.
-The password is `oopsla2018`.
+The **password is oopsla2018** (lower case).
 Once you have logged in you will see a directory under the home directory `~/OOPSLA_Artifact/graphit`.
 This directory contains a prebuilt version of GraphIt.

 ## Manually download, build, and test GraphIt (optional)

-To evaluate GraphIt on your own machine, simply clone the directory from [the github repoistory](https://github.com/yunmingzhang17/graphit).
+If you choose not to use the GraphIt version already installed in the VM, you can install GraphIt on your own.
+Simply clone the directory from [the github repository](https://github.com/yunmingzhang17/graphit), or use `graphit-master.zip` (a snapshot of the repository) in the artifact evaluation folder.
-Or, in the artifact evaluation folder we have included `graphit-master.zip`, which is a snapshot of the repository.

 ### Dependencies

 To build GraphIt you need to install
 [CMake 3.5.0 or greater](http://www.cmake.org/cmake/resources/software.html).
-This dependency alone will allow you to build GraphIt and generate high-performance C++ implemenations.
+This dependency alone will allow you to build GraphIt and generate high-performance C++ implementations.
 Currently, we use Python 2.7 for the end-to-end tests.

-To compile the generated C++ implementations with support for parallleism, you need Cilk and OpenMP.
+To compile the generated C++ implementations with support for parallelism, you need Cilk and OpenMP.
 One easy way to set up both Cilk and OpenMP is to use intel parallel compiler (icpc).
 The compiler is free for [students](https://software.intel.com/en-us/qualify-for-free-software/student).
 There are also open source Cilk (g++ >= 5.3.0 with support for Cilk Plus), and [OpenMP](https://www.openmp.org/resources/openmp-compilers-tools/) implementations.

 To use NUMA optimizations on multi-socket machines, libnuma needs to be installed (on Ubuntu, sudo apt-get install libnuma-dev).
 We do note, a good number of optimized implementations do not require enabling NUMA optimizations.
 You can give GraphIt a try even if you do not have libnuma installed.

-### Build Graphit
+### Build GraphIt

-To perform an out-of-tree build of Graphit do:
+To perform an out-of-tree build of GraphIt do:

 After you have cloned the directory: